-The Uganda Museum is located in Kampala, Uganda and it is the oldest Museum in East Africa.
-It displays and exhibits ethnological natural-historical and traditional life collections of Uganda’s cultural heritage.
+The Uganda Museum is located in Kampala, and it is the oldest Museum in East Africa.
+Additionally, displays and exhibits ethnological natural, historical and traditional life collections of Uganda’s cultural heritage.
 It was founded in 1908, after Governor George Wilson called for “all articles of interest” on Uganda to be procured.

 Ndere Cultural Center

 Later you will return to your hotel to freshen up and later in the evening head to the Ndere Cultural Center.
 You will enjoy the dance entertainment which symbolizes universal unity of all peoples of the world.

 The flute is like the blood that flows in our bodies no matter our external difference.
 The Ndere Centre is also a home to cultural information and the rare architecture is a seamless combination of artistic creativity with simplicity.
 This takes African forms, materials, colours and construction to unprecedented heights.